Ketamine-Assisted Psychotherpay (KAP)

 KAP Dosing Session

-A typical ketamine dosing session lasts between 1-2 hours and can take place either in-person at my office, or remotely via telehealth.
+A ketamine dosing session lasts between one to two hours can take either in-person at office or via telehealth.

-During a dosing session, you will self-administer your ketamine lozenge either in my office or in your home.
-You will be in a comfortable, reclining position wearing an eye mask and listening to calming music.
-Although a KAP dosing session may be largely an internal experience, your clinician guide will be present with you the entire time to hold space and provide support as needed.
+During a dosing session, you as a client will self-admin your ketamine lozenge either in our office or in your home.
+You will be in comfortable, reclining, wearing an eye mask and to calming music.
+Your clinician guide will be present with you the entire time to hold space and provide support as needed.
+Keep in mind a KAP dosing session may be largely an internal experience for some people.

 Integration Sessions

-After our KAP dosing session, we will meet for multiple integration therapy sessions to review the memories, thoughts & insights that arose during your dosing session, and to prepare for the next dosing session.
+Following your KAP dosing session, we will convene for several therapy sessions to review the memories, thoughts, and insights that emerged during your session, and to prepare for subsequent session.

 Follow-up consultations with Journey Clinical